PolymerLabs/arcs/README.md

   additional access required).
 This may be fixed in a future version of Docker or Linux but the evidence is [slim](https://groups.google.com/forum/#!topic/docker-user/JmHko2nstWQ).
+- Error `Device encrypted already exists.` may mean that an image failed to shut down.
+These are (unfortunately) shared between the host & docker.
+Check on the host with `sudo cryptsetup status encrypted` and if there's status shut it down `sudo cryptsetup close encrypted`.
 - To detach use `-d`.
 - To jump into a command shell, use a command like `docker run -it --entrypoint "/bin/bash" test-with-asylo -i`.